 - Blessed Thistle - Cnicus benedictus - Infuse 1 tsp. per 1 cup of water.
 Steep 10-15 minutes.

-- Oat Straw - Avena sativa - This is especially useful for stress-related low milk supply to be used with other supporting galactogogue-specific herbs. *Infuse 1-3 tsp. per 1 cup of water.
+- Oat Straw - Avena sativa - This is useful for stress and nutrient-related low milk supply to be used with other supporting galactogogue-specific herbs. *Infuse 1-3 tsp. per 1 cup of water.
 Let steep 10-15 minutes.
 Drink 1-3 times daily.
+If you know nursing is linked to stress (busy schedule, working, exhaustion...etc.) use the tincture of Avena sativa when tinctured in its milky form - this is crucial.
+The milky form is the only form of Avena sativa that actually provides direct calming support.
+In this case, take 1-5 ml of a 1:5 in 25% solution three times daily.

 - Fenugreek - This is not one I typically recommend since it is not really indicated as a galactogogue and with its other effects on the body (particularly those with thyroid complications) it isn't my first choice.
 However, it can be helpful so I am including this here for information sake.
 You typically need to take enough to start smelling like maple syrup which is a surprising amount.
 This is a demulcent herb which increases mucous and soothes the nervous system (like oat straw).
 May lower blood cholesterol.
 This herb should be taken in capsule form or tincture.